Who's Behind Listverse?

 The brothers had such frequent run-ins with the law that the police started taking their fingerprints and identifying them by their scars.
 The Foxes were the reason that research into fingerprint identification was fast-paced.
 In 1904, they became the first people to be prosecuted using fingerprint evidence.

-The brothers lived on poaching and stealing fowl from farms.
+The brothers survived by poaching and stealing fowl from farms.
 They also had a few legal jobs, including capturing foxes from farms and building a police station.
 Ironically, they were later detained in that same police station.
 Despite the confusion they often caused regarding their identification, they were convicted over 200 times throughout their lives.

 8 Charles And George Finn

 Charles and George Finn served in the United States Army Air Corps during World War II.
 George served as a flight instructor while Charles was a B-17 pilot.
-In 1952, the brothers purchased a World War II–era C-46 airplane from the Bakersfield school district with the intention of modifying it for their new airline.
+In 1952, the brothers purchased a World War II-era C-46 airplane from the Bakersfield School District, intending to modify it for their new airline.

 The FBI recovered the craft and arrested the brothers.
-A federal grand jury decided against prosecuting the Finns because the witness could not identify the twin who flew the airplane into the desert.
+A federal grand jury decided against prosecuting the Finns because the witness could not identify which twin flew the airplane into the desert.

 7 Sathis And Sabarish Raj

-In 2003, police officers in Malaysia arrested one of Sathis and Sabarish Raj for being in possession of 166 kilograms of cannabis and about two kilograms of opium.
+In 2003, police officers in Malaysia arrested either Sathis or Sabarish Raj for being in possession of 166 kilograms of cannabis and about two kilograms of opium.
 The arrested twin had been transporting the drugs to the house where he was busted.
 Shortly after, his twin arrived at the house and was also picked up.

 Officers soon found themselves in a fix when they could not identify which twin they had arrested for being in possession of the drugs.
 DNA tests were inconclusive, and the brothers were not talking.

-Although the twins were put on trial, the judge discharged them because she could not determine which had committed the crime.
+Although the twins were put on trial, the judge dismissed the charges because she could not determine which had committed the crime.
 The errant brother would have been executed if he had been found guilty.

 6 Orlando And Brandon Nembhard